Degree, Certificate, Dual Enrollment, On Campus

 Graduates of this program are eligible to apply to take the National Council Licensure Examination (NCLEX-RN).
 Employment opportunities are vast within the global health care system and may include positions within acute, chronic, extended, industrial, and community health care facilities.

-Applicants are required to complete the PSB Test along with additional requirements before applying.
+Applicants are required to complete the ATI TEAS Test along with additional requirements before applying.
 Fall ADN students, who take the admission test in February, must turn in all application materials by February 15.
 Students who take the admissions test in May must turn in all materials by May 15.

 This course provides information and strategies necessary to develop clear academic and professional goals beyond the community college experience.
 Topics include the CAA, college policies and culture, career exploration, gathering information on senior institutions, strategic planning, critical thinking, and communications skills for a successful academic transition.
 Upon completion, students should be able to develop an academic plan to transition successfully to senior institutions.